 The requirements ignore the lack of standardized addressing on homes on tribal lands in Arizona, which will make it difficult if not impossible for many tribal members to register to vote.
 Homes on tribal reservations in Arizona are significantly more likely to lack a standard physical address than homes in non-Native areas.
+More than 40,000 homes on Native American reservations across Arizona do not have physical addresses.
 The lack of postal delivery also means most residents of the two tribes’ reservations do not have any documents that include both their name and an address corresponding with the physical location of their home.

 If Arizona implements the new requirement, most people who lack a standard physical address on their home will be completely unable to register to vote.
 Others who lack a standard physical address will be unable to vote until obtaining a standard street address for their home—a severely burdensome process, beyond the control of the individual, that can take years, or even decades.